-For 2021, our named executive officers' target annual cash incentive award as a percentage of earned base salary was 100% for Messrs.
-Rousseau, Mattingly and Dries, 60% for Mr. Barnes and 50% for Mr. McMaude.
-Actual amounts paid under the STICs were calculated separately for each scorecard performance objective by multiplying each named executive officer's base salary earned in 2021 by (i) the executive's STIC target award opportunity (which is reflected as a percentage of earned base salary) and (ii) the executive's weighted performance objective achievement factor for that objective, and then adding the results together.
+For 2020, our named executive officers' target annual cash incentive award as a percentage of earned base salary was 100% for Messrs.
+Rousseau, Mattingly, Dries and Reed and 60% for Ms. Domico.
+Actual amounts paid under the STICs were calculated separately for each scorecard performance objective by multiplying each named executive officer's base salary earned in 2020 by (i) his or her STIC target award opportunity (which is reflected as a percentage of earned base salary) and (ii) the executive's weighted performance objective achievement factor for that objective, and then adding the results together.